Inmate who served 28 years found innocent of murder

 TULSA, Okla.
 (AP) — A judge on Tuesday freed an Oklahoma inmate who has served nearly three decades in prison for a 1991 killing, saying he did not commit the crime.

-Corey Atchison, 48, was released Tuesday by Tulsa County District Judge Sharon Holmes who said she believes a key prosecution witness was coerced and that Atchison was innocent of the crime.
+Corey Atchison, 48, was released Tuesday by Tulsa County District Judge Sharon Holmes, who said she believes a key prosecution witness was coerced and that Atchison was innocent of the crime.

 “I don’t really know what I want to do, because my goal all these years was just to be free,” Atchison said following the ruling.

-“Great day” said Ruth Scott, Atchison’s mother as she left the courthouse.
+“Great day,” said Ruth Scott, Atchison’s mother, as she left the courthouse.
 “I knew he didn’t do it.
 I knew he didn’t do it, I knew he didn’t do it when it happened,” Scott said to reporters outside the building.

 Prosecutors immediately filed a notice of appeal of the ruling and former District Attorney Tim Harris, who prosecuted the case as an assistant district attorney, has filed an affidavit denying he ever coerced a witness.